dealloc/festival/readme.md

  	- [ ] contact messages are emailed to administrators
  - [ ] ticket purchase workflow
  - [ ] authentication
+	 - [X] users can register
 	 - [ ] users need to authenticate for commenting
 	 - [ ] users need to authenticate for purchasing ticket
-	 - [ ] user has first name, last name and email address
+	 - [X] user has first name, last name and email address

 ## Requirements
  - [Laravel requirements](https://laravel.com/docs/5.2#server-requirements)